GSA/digitalgov.gov/content/posts/2016-08-31-creative-usability-test-methods-or-my-brief-career-as-a-robot-voice.md

 ---
-url: /2016/08/31/creative-usability-test-methods-or-my-brief-career-as-a-robot-voice/
 date: 2016-08-31 12:00:42 -0400
 title: Creative Usability Test Methods—or My Brief Career as a Robot Voice
 summary: 'When you want to do a usability test, sometimes you have to step out of your comfort zone and get creative to get the job done.
 That&rsquo;s just what happened to us.
 We&rsquo;re well practiced at usability testing at USAGov&mdash;in person, remote, hallway tests, first-click tests&mdash;all of these things we manage without blinking an eye.'
 authors:
   - joanne-mcgovern
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - Customer Experience